WinVector/Examples/rebalance/rw_example_R.md

 training data, should dominate both original models.

-The point is: with individual variables that contain finer detail about the data fewer trade-offs are required, not leaving in the possibility of a non-monotone.
+The point is: with individual variables that contain finer detail about the data fewer trade-offs are required.
 Likely higher complexity models such as polynomial regression, kernelized methods, tree based methods, ensemble methods, and neural nets introduce enough interactions to not fundamentally need the re-balance (though any one particular implementation may fall short).

 This can be achieved all at once by introducing the obvious categorical variable that the partition implied by the combinations of the original